TaleLearnCode/ArchitectLikeABoss/README.md

 - **Implement Best Practices:** Learn techniques for asynchronous workloads, workflow management, and error handling in serverless architecture.
 - **Gain Confidence in Serverless Design:** Acquire the skills and knowledge to tackle complex challenges and make informed architectural decisions.

+## Prerequisites
+To get the most out of this presentation, it’s recommended that attendees have the following:

+- **Basic Understanding of Cloud Computing**: Familiarity with cloud concepts and services, such as AWS, Azure, or Google Cloud Platform.
+- **Experience with Serverless Technologie**s: Prior exposure to serverless frameworks and services like AWS Lambda, Azure Functions, or Google Cloud Functions.
+- **Knowledge of Event-Driven Architectures**: Understanding of how event-driven systems work and their benefits.
+- **Familiarity with Microservices**: Basic knowledge of microservices architecture and its principles.
+- **Eagerness to Learn**: A willingness to engage with new concepts and apply them to real-world scenarios.

+These prerequisites will help ensure that you can fully engage with the material and gain the most from the session.
+Looking forward to seeing you there and helping you master serverless design patterns!

 ## Presentations

 | Event | Location | Date | Time | Room | Downloads |